Getting started

 transport does not forward the agent.

-Secrets and Egress
+Secrets and egress

 Keep no standing secrets on the box.
 No personal SSH keys, no cloud credentials, no password manager.
 Inject short-lived, task-scoped credentials for the one job at hand, so a compromised box leaks a narrow, expiring grant instead of your long-lived credentials.